Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Ethical Statement

 \section{Ethical Statement}

-Unavoidably, there is a potential dual use in measuring persuasive language.
-Measuring how much persuasive language there is in a text can both be used with malicious and noble intentions.
+Unavoidably, there is a potential dual use in measuring persuasive language, as there is for most NLP applications \cite{kaffee-etal-2023-thorny}.
+Knowing how much persuasive language a model exhibits can both be used with malicious or good intentions when applying a model in different applications.
 We argue that the advantages outweigh the potential disadvantages.
-It is likewise discussed in the Stanford Encyclopedia of Philosophy about Aristotle’s Rhetoric \cite{ari2022rhe} of whether rhetorics can be misused.
+It is likewise discussed in the Stanford Encyclopedia of Philosophy about Aristotle’s Rhetoric \cite{ari2022rhe} whether rhetorics can be misused.
 Here, it is found that, of course, the art of rhetoric can be used for both good and bad purposes.
-However, being skilled in the art will help people spot and rationalise the use of persuasion techniques and fallacies, and what may go wrong in an argument \cite{ari2022rhe}.
+However, being skilled in the art will help people spot and rationalise the use of persuasion techniques and what might be fallacies in an argument \cite{ari2022rhe}.
 Similarly, we argue that being able to measure persuasive language is a greater advantage in terms of awareness and mitigations than it would be for producing persuasive language.

+In this work, we examine persuasive language as a style, as a tone in the text.
+We distinguish it from the concept of convincingness; which is to provide strong arguments to get the receiver to reason that the evidence provided is solid.
+In contrast, persuasive-sounding text can be both sound and unsound, and this is not what we aim to measure in this work.
+We do therefore not analyse whether the LLM-generated-part contains fabricated content in the rewrite.
+Fabrication in LLMs is a known issue with work on mitigation strategies \cite{tonmoy2024comprehensive,journals/natmi/AugensteinBCCCCDFHHHJMM24}; and even though it is out of scope for this work, we want to raise the concerns that fabrication can happen when rewriting text to increase persuasiveness.